 I expect these boards and others like them to get significant attention in the coming year.
 By the time the Raspberry Pi supply returns to normal, things are going to look considerably different in the marketplace.
 By the time the Raspberry Pi 5 finally arrives, it’s going to need to be something special if it’s going to survive the competition.

-If you found this review helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $5 per month or a one time donation via the “Buy Me A Coffee” button on this website.
-It looks like a travel mug in the corner of the page – you can’t miss it!
+If you found this review helpful and would like to support our efforts to create additional resources like this, please consider making a donation.
 Your support is greatly appreciated!

 If you can’t make a donation, please consider sharing this review with others who may be interested.
 If you have questions about anything regarding this review, please be sure to leave them in the comments below.
 Thanks for reading, and I hope you visit again soon!